cognophile/prontostoreus/README.md

 - `bin/cake bake plugin ExampleComponent`
     - Ignore the incorrect path when prompted, and select 'yes'.
     - When asked to overwrite `composer.json`, select 'yes'.
 - Components are created under the CakePHP default `plugin` directory.
-THerefore, simply move the created `ExampleComponent` directory into the `component` directory, and delete the auto-created `plugin` directory.
+Therefore, simply move the created `ExampleComponent` directory into the `component` directory, and delete the auto-created `plugin` directory.
 - Edit `composer.json` for the `autoload` and `autoload-dev` sections to ensure all component paths are specified as `./components/ExampleComponent`.
 - Reload the autoload configuration again: `{php} composer{.phar} dump-autoload`.
 - Run the built-in dev server (`bin/cake server`).
 If this throws an exception, it's because it can't locate the new component.
 Check all the above steps again.